izzbe/tredoc/README.md

 ### Model: Qwen2.5-Coder-1.5B-Instruct

 Several base models were fine-tuned on the same dataset and evaluated head-to-head using GPT-4o as a judge scoring docstring correctness, completeness, and adherence to the requested style.
-Qwen2.5-Coder-1.5B-Instruct consistently outperformed the other candidates after fine-tuning, making it the clear choice despite being one of the smaller options.
+Qwen2.5-Coder-1.5B-Instruct consistently outperformed DeepSeek-Coder-1.3B-Instruct, SmolLM2-1.7B-Instruct, Gemma-2-2B-it, CodeGemma-2B, and Phi-3.5-mini-instruct after fine-tuning, making it the clear choice despite being one of the smaller options.

 Fine-tuning used LoRA (rank 16) via [Unsloth](https://github.com/unslothai/unsloth) for memory-efficient training on a single GPU.
 Adapters target all attention and MLP projection layers.
-The final artifact is tracked in Weights & Biases as `Qwen2.5-Coder-1.5B-Instruct_20260326_233550`.

 ### Inference: vLLM